eastor112/englishForDevs-v2/README.md

-### English for Devs App
+# English for Devs App

+### By Emerson Asto

 Android application made with React Native CLI and Typescript.

-### Author: Emerson Maximo Asto Rodríguez

 ### How to run

 Clone the project, and then:

-1. yarn
+1. First install using `yarn`
-2. yarn android (Make sure you have an emulator or device in debug mode)
+2. Make sure you have an emulator or device in debug mode: `yarn android`

 ## Apk